DHEA & Fertility

 "Four top infertility clinics told me I'd never have a baby without using a donor egg.
 However … five months after starting DHEA [we discovered] I was pregnant!"

-DHEA supplementation helps these patients by increasing the androgen levels within their ovarian environments to a normal range, which improves egg quality.
+DHEA supplementation helps these patients by increasing the androgen levels within their ovarian environments to a normal range.
+As their immature eggs develop to the ovulation-ready stage in the androgen-enhanced ovarian environment, these eggs mature into better-quality eggs.
 High-quality, healthy eggs develop into high-quality embryos, which have better chances of implantation and lower risks of miscarriage.